 Our task now is to derive an analytic expression for the spectral densities $J_j(\omega)$ through a suitable choice of $\tilde{J}_{i_j}(\omega)$.
 To this end, we rely on a similar ansatz employed by Garg \etal \cite{Garg1985}, in which a single harmonic oscillator interacting with an Ohmic reservoir was shown to map to an effective harmonic bath with Lorentzian spectral density \cite{IlesSmith2014,IlesSmith2016,Strasberg2016}.
-We therefore choose each of the spectral densities $\tilde{J}_{i_j}(\omega)$ characterizing the $M-R$ interactions to be Ohmic, \be \tilde{J}_{i_j}(\omega) = \frac{2\gamma_{i_j}\omega\omega^2_c}{\omega^2 + \omega^2_c}, \ee where $\gamma_{i_j}$ is a dimensionless coupling constant, and $\omega_c$ a cutoff frequency.
+We therefore choose each of the spectral densities $\tilde{J}_{i_j}(\omega)$ characterizing the $M-R$ interactions to be Ohmic,

+where $\gamma_{i_j}$ is a dimensionless coupling constant, and $\omega_c$ a cutoff frequency.
 Notice that our choice of cutoff function is different from the usual exponential-type used in references \cite{Garg1985,IlesSmith2014}: this is motivated by fact that it not only gives an effective spectral density which is practical to implement with the HEOM for $\omega_c\rightarrow\infty$, but also removes the dependence of $J_j(\omega)$ on the renormalization terms in (\ref{eq:H_B}) \cite{Correa2019}.
 The exact details underpinning the transformation between representations and the derivation of the corresponding spectral density (\ref{eq:J_eff}) are included in \ref{appen:A}.